Deepak Tiwari, Doug Anderson

 Runtime logs in the flexible environment

-Apps running in the flexible environment can write additional logs from the VM runtimes.
-Following are some of the logs that are configured by default:
+In addition to App Engine-generated request logs, apps running in the flexible environment can write additional logs.
+The following are some of the logs that are configured by default:

 Using the Logs Viewer